Alamofire/Alamofire/Documentation/AdvancedUsage.md

         debugPrint(response)
     }
 ```
 > Note: This mechanism only supports HTTP authentication prompts.
-If a request requires an `Authentication` header for all requests, it should be provided directly.
+If a request requires an `Authentication` header for all requests, it should be provided directly, either as part of the `Request`, or through a `RequestInterceptor`.

 Additionally, adding a raw `URLCredential` is just as easy:
 ```swift